On sheaves in finite group representations

 In the above cases, functors over various categories are of fundamental importance.
-Following a classical result (recalled here as Theorem 1.5), of M. Artin \cite[0.6 \& 0.6 bis]{Ar} and \cite[II.1.9]{Mi}, we shall consider the Grothendieck topologies on categories $\rSet{G}, \calO(G)$, and $G$, as well as $\calT(G)$ (\textit{the transporter category}).
+Following a classical result (recalled here as Theorem 1.6), of M. Artin \cite[0.6 \& 0.6 bis]{Ar} and \cite[II.1.9]{Mi}, we shall consider several Grothendieck topologies on the categories $\rSet{G}, \calO(G)$, and $G$, as well as $\calT(G)$ (\textit{the transporter category}).
 Artin's result asserts that a certain abelian sheaf category on $\rSet{G}$ is equivalent to the module category of $\ZZ G$.
 By Mac Lane and Moerdijk \cite[III.9]{MM}, $\rSet{G}$ may be replaced by the finite category $\calO(G)$.
 Thus representations of $G$ are identified with sheaves on $\calO(G)$.
 Furthermore the equivalence remains correct if the coefficient ring is changed from $\ZZ$ to $R$, an arbitrary commutative ring with identity.
 Under the circumstance, an $R$-representation of $G$, identified with a sheaf of $R$-modules on $\calO(G)$, glues up various $R(N_G(H)/H)$-modules.
 The phenomenon can be thought as a way of decomposing group representations, analogous to the homology decomposition of the classifying space $BG$ via $\calO(G)$ \cite{AKO, DH, Sm}.
 This asks for a better understanding of Artin's result, in the context of finite group representations.
 Indeed, the recent work of Balmer \cite{Ba} indicates that sheaf theoretic methods may find more applications in this area, apart from the well-known Deligne-Lusztig theory.
-As an attempt, we try to extract more information from Theorem 1.5.
-We shall use $\calT(G)$ to provide an intrinsic proof of Artin's result, and then take newly developed tools to obtain more representation-theoretical statements.
-In fact, we do this in the larger context of abstract transporter categories, and thus obtain more general statements, see Theorems 3.8 and 4.4.
+As an attempt, we try to extract more information from Theorem 1.6.

+Take a finite $G$-poset $\calP$ and consider the abstract transporter category $\PG$.
+Whenever $\calP$ has an initial object, it is possible to introduce the atomic topology on $\PG$ and on an arbitrary quotient category $\calC$.
+We are able to compute the sheaf category over $\calC$, by sheafifying presheaves.
+Two natural (continuous and/or cocontinuous) functors between $G, \PG$ and $\calC$ will induce equivalences among their sheaf categories.
+Based on these, we obtain far more general statements, see Theorems 3.8 and 4.4, than Artin's original one, where $\calP$ is taken to be the poset of all subgroups of $G$.
+It allows further applications of sheaf-theoretical methods to finite group representations.